jannikac/WhatAreTheOdds/README.md

 ### Building

-`.jar` files are automatically built through the Github action.
+`.jar` files are automatically built through the GitHub action.
 You can build the `.jar` by cloning the repo and running the build gradle task.

-## License

-This mod is released under the [MIT License](LICENSE), allowing for modification and redistribution.
-Refer to the license file for more details.